There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 After spending a day on the beach, it is also worth taking a walk on the upper edge of the cliff – the views from there are amazing!

+Best places in Algarve to visit?
 Wow!
-Amazing rock formations providing a perfect setting for photos 🙂
+Amazing rock formations provide a perfect setting for photos 🙂

 We visited Algar Seco early in the morning, which was a great thing to do.
 There were only two other people – so we had plenty of time to appreciate the caves and beautiful scenery!